December 2025

 06

-Shift the culture toward energy adoption across rural America in high-capacity solar, wind and BESS areas
+Shift the culture toward energy adoption across rural America and build public support for solar, wind, and BESS solutions.

 We build political power to secure policy wins.

-Our programs create the political force needed to elect champions who lower costs, create good-paying jobs, and unlock the economic benefits of the renewable energy transition.
+Our programs create the political force needed to lower costs, create good-paying jobs, and unlock the economic benefits of the renewable energy transition.

 Fought back against the government assault on renewables and working people

-In the lead up to the vote on the “One Big Beautiful Bill” we reached 4 million voters in key districts with clear messaging on the legislation’s disastrous economic impacts.
-Our campaign generated more than 30,000 contacts to House and Senate offices.
+In the lead-up to the vote on the “One Big Beautiful Bill,” we reached 4 million voters in key districts via millions of ads and organic impressions with clear messaging on the legislation’s disastrous economic impacts.
+Our campaign generated more than 30,000 phone contacts to House and Senate offices.

 Impacted key off-year elections in preparation for 2026